 - Opportunities & cases along with any linked tasks, history and attachments

 - Notes & emails along with any linked attachments

 If a customer has requested for their information to be permanently deleted then you have the option to ‘force’ the contact to be removed from trash even before the 30 days are up.
 To do that, delete the contact on its own and then go to your Account Settings Trash and then click the link next to the entry to Delete it.

-Just like restoring a record, you need to be the Account Owner to be able to permanently delete a record.
+Just like restoring a record, you need to be the Super Administrator to be able to permanently delete a record.